tomysmile/frappe_wiki/Migrating-to-Version-14.md

 | `* * * * * * * * . .` | Not possible | 0.8 |

 If you performed any arithmetic operations on the rating field values you need to change the code to consider normalized values.

+## Dependencies

+We have removed following library from the codebase in version 14.
+If you used these library in your apps, please add them manually in you app.

+**Javascript**

+- fluxify
+- bootstrap.js (v3)
+- jquery.hotkeys.js
+- prettyDate.js
+- bootstrap_theme
+- express
+- fuse.js
+- hyper.js

+**Python**

+- html2text
+- md5

+**Icons**

+- glyphicons

+We have also removed local copy **sockect.io** & **sortableJS** and used these libraries that are pulled from package managers.
+So you might have to update the path of these libraries in your application.